naztazeem/FilmCollection/README.md

 **User Stories**
-- As a user, I want to be able to add a film I have watched to my watched films collection along with the film title, year released, director name, rating, and platform used to watch a film
+- As a user, I want to be able to add a film I have watched to my watched films collection along with the film title, year released, director name, platform, and rating
 - As a user, I want to be able to remove a watched film from my film collection
-- As a user, I want to be able to view my watched film collection sorted by film title, year released, director, rating, and platform used to watch the film.
+- As a user, I want to be able to view my watched film collection sorted by film title, year released, director, platform, and rating.
 - As a user, I want to be able to add or deleted a film I haven't watched in my to watch collection
 - As a user, I want to be able to save my watched films to file and to-watch films to a file
 - As a user, I want to be able to optionally load my watched films and to-watch films list